Stacktact/stacktact.github.io/_dynamic_terrain_objects/deformer.md

 Should the heightmap be changed for any column that is touching the deformer (column fit) or should we only change for cells completely inside the collider (vertex fit)

+### flattenTo

+When flattening, what height relative to the top and bottom of the deformer should we flatten to?
+If set to 1, flatten sets heights even with the top of the deformer... if 0, the bottom of the deformer.

+### flattenArea

+When flattening, should we set all points in the deformer's area to the flatten height or just the points which intersect with the deformer?

 ### keepTerrainAreaUpdated

-If checked, any change to the position or rotation of the game object with this script will update the location and size of the Terrain Area so that subsequent terrain modifications will occur in the correct location and in the correct shape.
+If checked (true), any change to the position or rotation of the game object with this script will update the location and size of the Terrain Area so that subsequent terrain modifications will occur in the correct location and in the correct shape.
 Turning this off is more performant if you are able to call "UpdateAreaPosition()" manually, but if an object is making continious updates to a terrain while moving you probably want to have this set to true (on).

 ### restoreTerrainOnExit

-If checked, any changes to the terrain will be reset back to their original values when the game exits.
+If checked (true), any changes to the terrain will be reset back to their original values when the game exits.
 If unchecked then the changes will remain in the terrain data effectively making them permanent.

+### useDelayedLOD

+If checked (true), any updates to Terrain heights will be done without automatically updating LOD.
+This is much faster and is recommended for most applications, but you will need to call ApplyDelayedHeightmapModification() on your terrain object in order to update the LOD.

 ### terrain;